ponylang/pony-tutorial/content/reference-capabilities/combining-capabilities.md

 This is like `iso`, but with a weaker guarantee (_write uniqueness_ as opposed to _read and write uniqueness_).
 That makes a big difference since now we can return something readable when we enforce our guarantees.

-An `iso` field makes stronger guarantess than `trn`, and can't alias anything readable inside the `trn` origin, so it's perfectly safe to read.
+An `iso` field makes stronger guarantees than `trn`, and can't alias anything readable inside the `trn` origin, so it's perfectly safe to read.

 On the other hand, `trn` and `ref` fields have to be returned as `box`.
 It might seem a bit odd that `trn` has to be returned as `box`, since after all it guarantees write uniqueness itself and we might expect it to behave like `iso`.
 The issue is that `trn`, unlike `iso`, *can* alias with some box variables in the origin.
 And that `trn` origin still has to make the guarantee that nothing else can write to fields that it can read.
 On the other hand, `trn` still can't be returned as `val`, because then we might leave the original field